-Blue Advantage does not approve or deny procedures, services, testing, or equipment for our members.
+Blue Cross and Blue Shield of Alabama does not approve or deny procedures, services, testing, or equipment for our members.
 Our decisions concern coverage only.
 The decision of whether or not to have a certain test, treatment or procedure is one made between the physician and his/her patient.
-Blue Advantage administers benefits based on the members' contract and medical policies.
+Blue Cross and Blue Shield of Alabama administers benefits based on the member's contract and corporate medical policies.
 Physicians should always exercise their best medical judgment in providing the care they feel is most appropriate for their patients.
 Needed care should not be delayed or refused because of a coverage determination.